arneshp/DEM/Lubrication_model/README.md

 Lubrication contact model is implemented as described in https://docs.lammps.org/pair_lubricate.html Ball and melrose approximation is used to approximate stokes forces to the near-field lubrication and Fast Lubrication dynamics.

-fix implementation (i.e. fix_lubricationFLD.cpp) is accurate for less-edward boundary conditions simulations as virial tensors are not updated in the cohesion_model_LUBRICATION.h implementation for the fix deform case.
+fix implementation (i.e. fix_lubricationFLD.cpp) is accurate for lees-edward boundary conditions simulations as virial tensors are not updated in the cohesion_model_LUBRICATION.h implementation for the fix deform case.

 However, the forces and torques are nearly identitical for both the implementation.
 The added advantage of fix impelmentation is the contribution of lubrication forces to the viscosity of the suspension can be extrated using the fix keyword in the compute pressure command.